shehzaidi/pre-training-via-denoising/README.md

 By default, the code will use all available GPUs to train the model.
 We used three GPUs for pre-training and two GPUs for fine-tuning (NVIDIA RTX 2080Ti), which can be set by prefixing the commands above with e.g. `CUDA_VISIBLE_DEVICES=0,1,2` to use three GPUs.

+## Guide for implementing pre-training via denoising

+It is straightforward to implement denoising in an existing codebase.
+There are broadly three steps:

+1. Add noise to the input molecular structures in the dataset.
+See [here](https://github.com/shehzaidi/pre-training-via-denoising/blob/c545b76e0242d89e7f88a444c06e26cf7fd0d6c1/torchmdnet/data.py#L32).
+2. Add an output module to the architecture for predicting the noise.
+See [here](https://github.com/shehzaidi/pre-training-via-denoising/blob/c545b76e0242d89e7f88a444c06e26cf7fd0d6c1/torchmdnet/models/model.py#L146).
+3. Use (or augment an existing loss with) an L2 loss for training the model.
+See [here](https://github.com/shehzaidi/pre-training-via-denoising/blob/c545b76e0242d89e7f88a444c06e26cf7fd0d6c1/torchmdnet/module.py#L144).

 ## Citation

 If you have found this work useful, please consider using the following citation: